 As explained in Section 2202.2, notice is optional for works published on or after March 1, 1989.
-In the case of a ,Prior to that date, a notice was required when a U.S. sound recordingshould be placed on the surface of the published was publicly distributed on phonorecords, such as an album or on the phonorecord label or container. cassette.
+Prior to that date, a notice was required when a U.S. sound recording was publicly distributed on phonorecords, such as an album or cassette.

-When Aa notice is included on a phonorecord that contains a sound recording, the notice placedis considered acceptable if it appears anywhere on the surface of the phonorecord, or the phonorecord label, or a container is acceptable.
+When a notice is included on a phonorecord that contains a sound recording, the notice is considered acceptable if it appears anywhere on the surface of the phonorecord or the phonorecord label or container.
 17 U.S.C. § 402(c).
 A container includes the jacket housing a disc, or the box or jewel case housing a cassette or compact disc, but does not include an outer mailing or packaging box, envelope, or other wrapper intended for disposal once the phonorecord is put into use.